-Do you know what people love most?
+Do you know what people love the most?
 Stories.
-Philosophers have long speculated that stories are the things that make us human.
-We just love hearing about great characters, tough circumstances and thrilling conclusions.
+Stories make us human.
+We love hearing about great characters, tough circumstances, and thrilling conclusions.

 Well, what if I told you that the character in today’s spotlight is not human at all?
 In fact, it is a car.
 And I do not mean one of those Disney animations for children.
 I have in mind a truly badass, out-of-this-world, gone-through-everything kind of vehicle.
 One that has already become a legend.

-Recently, Corsia Logistics had the pleasure of transporting this legendary car to the BMW Car Club of America Foundation.
-There it is going to be a part of an exhibition where anyone can take a look at its awesomeness.
-So I thought there is no better time to dive deeper into Rusty’s history.
+Corsia Logistics had the pleasure of transporting this legendary car to the BMW Car Club of America Foundation for an exhibition.
+It looked so interesting that I was inspired to tell Rusty’s story.
 Hold fast, because this car is a rather mean one!

 Perhaps most people would have given it up.
-They would have put the BMW out of its misery.
-But that was not Mike Burroughs’ style.
-After all, he was (and still is) one of the minds behind StanceWorks – a company all about turning cars into pure art.
+They would have put the BMW out of its misery, but that was not Mike Burroughs’ style.
+After all, he was (and still is) one of the minds behind StanceWorks – a company all about turning cars into art on wheels.

 So on that fateful day, Mike made the call.
 The sad old E28 was not going to die.
 In fact, its life was just about to begin.

 If you do not know much about car reworks, you may not realize how much effort goes into them.
 Car enthusiasts have to pour their heart and soul into to job.
 It requires not only mechanical skill but an artistic touch as well.
-The work can be overwhelming as each case likely requires a unique approach.
+Plus, each case requires a unique approach.

 However, the resurrection of the old BMW E28 was not a job – it was a passion project.
-Mike Burroughs did not see a goldmine in it, but a friend that needed help.
-It was a special kind of challenge.
+Mike Burroughs did not see a goldmine in it, but a friend that needed help: a special kind of challenge.